SAT Test Taking Tips and Techniques

 CRITICAL READING Section --- SENTENCE COMPLETION:

 - Don't rush through each selection.
-Don't waste time but make sure to review all the answers before making the best choice.
+Don't waste time but make sure to review all the answers before selecting the best choice.

-- If you come across unknown words use the context of the sentence to figure out what they mean.
+- If you come across words you're unfamiliar with, use the context of the sentence to figure out what they mean.

 - One common mistake that students make is that they tend to overlook the reversing effect of negative words (such as not) or prefixes (such as un-).